-• Pasta – We like to use elbow pasta, but any small or medium-sized noodle will do.
+• Uncooked Pasta – We like to use elbow pasta, but any small or medium-sized noodles, such as macaroni noodles or cavatappi, will work well.
+Just avoid thinner noodles, which aren’t as good for holding on to the cheesy sauce.

 • Evaporated Milk – This provides creaminess without weighing the cheese sauce down with extra fat.